-- A dash of fun and humour every now and then (perhaps consider adding some gamification elements)
+A dash of fun and humor every now and then (perhaps consider adding some

 That brings us to the end of our story.

-In case you made it all the way through our little tale, I’d like to provide you with a good old fashioned happy ever after in the shape of 3 magical takeaways:
+In case you made it all the way through our little tale, we’d like to provide you with a good old fashioned happy ever after in the shape of three magical takeaways:

-- You can use storytelling in science education by telling the stories of real scientists, by using tools that integrate storytelling, or by creating your own stories about happy little bacteria, smug viruses and other fantastic beasts of the science universe.
+You can use storytelling in science education by telling the stories of real scientists, or by using or creating your own stories about happy little bacteria, smug viruses, and other fantastic beasts of the science universe.

 Did you miss where we shared everything you need to know about storytelling in education and why it works?
 If so, please read part one of our series.